KatherineMichel/church-website-and-marketing-on-a-budget/national_united_methodist_church_case_study.md

-# National United Methodist Church Case Study
+# The National United Methodist Church Case Study

 What's the matter with the [United Methodist Church](http://www.umc.org)?
 Looking at the steady decline of interest in the United Methodist Church and how it can be fixed.